hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1676

 When they lost hope in him, they conferred privately.
 The eldest of them said, “Do you not know that your father has taken from you a solemn pledge by Allah, and before this you failed with regard to Joseph?
-Therefore I will never leave this land until my father gives me permission or Allah decides for me, for He is the Best of Judges.
+Therefore, I will never leave this land until my father gives me permission or Allah decides for me, for He is the Best of Judges.

 # 1677